-Depending on the specific facts of the situation, an accused person may claim that use of deadly force was justified to excuse his actions, which would otherwise be a crime.
+Depending on the specific facts of the situation, an accused person may claim that use of deadly force was justified to excuse that person's actions, which would otherwise be a crime.
 Self-defense or the defense of another may negate a criminal charge.

 Whether this affirmative defense applies to the situation or whether it will likely succeed against criminal charges depends heavily on the specific facts and circumstances of each situation.
-The Ohio Supreme Court has explained that a defendant generally must prove three conditions to establish that he acted in defense of himself or another.
+The Ohio Supreme Court has explained that a defendant generally must prove two conditions to establish that the defendant acted in self-defense or in defense of another.